11 Top-Rated Things to Do in Prescott, AZ

 A walking trail circles the lake, running along the shore and through a lush pine forest.
 Above the lake is a campground, with easy trails that allow quick access to the shore.

-You can pay a small fee and park at the day use area.
-If you are camping at Lynx Lake Campground, you can use the day use area for free.
+You can pay a small fee and park in the day-use area.
+If you are camping at Lynx Lake Campground, you can use the day-use area for free.

-Named for sculptor and painter George Phippen, this museum features a beautiful collection of art of the American Southwest.
+Named for sculptor and painter George Phippen, the Phippen Museum features a beautiful collection of art from the American Southwest.
 Paintings and sculptures by renowned artists of this genre are thoughtfully displayed across several exhibit halls.

 Of special note is the Arizona Rancher and Cowboy Hall of Fame gallery showcasing one-of-a-kind items.
 The museum has a roster of traveling exhibits that change every three months.